The ESG Industrial Complex: $35T in Monetized Virtue

-BlackRock, State Street, and Vanguard built a $35 trillion ESG industry on stakeholder capitalism rhetoric.
+BlackRock, State Street, and Vanguard built a $35 trillion ESG industry on stakeholder-capitalism rhetoric.
 The performance data tells a different story.

 The ESG industrial complex is a $35 trillion fee-extraction machine dressed as a moral project.
 Asset managers collected premium fees for ESG-labeled products while those products, measured by their own criteria, mostly underperformed comparable non-ESG alternatives during the same period.
 The rating agencies that define "ESG-compliant" disagree with each other about half the time on which companies qualify.
 This is not a peripheral critique.
 It goes to the architecture of the thing.